funayman/surface-pro-config/README.md

 Leave the remaining unallocated 8GB for `swap`.
 That will be created during the Kali installation.

+### Install WinBtrfs (*optional*)
+If you plan on using btrfs as your primary partition format, be sure to install [WinBtrfs](https://github.com/maharmstone/btrfs).
+Its still under active development, but good enough for day-to-day tasks and viewing your file systems on Windows.
+There is a very large NOTICE in the Readme file though.
+Decide if its worth the risk.

 ## Step 2: Kali Linux
 Insert the Kali Linux USB and boot into the installer.